BBVAEngineering/broccoli-lint-remark/README.md

 - `options` {Object}: Options to control how `broccoli-markdown-test` is run.

+  - `quiet` {Boolean}: Whether to ignore processed files without any messages in the report.

+    Default: `true`

   - `testGenerator` (Accepts two different types of input)
     - `String`: The framework used to test the markdown.
 You can provide a string one of the predefined test generators is used.
 Currently supported are `qunit` and `mocha`.
     - {`function(relativePath, results), returns test output string`}: The function used to generate test modules.
 You can provide a custom function for your client side testing framework of choice.